aureliayang/EcoSLIM_CONUS/README.md

 * Halo cells are used around each subdomain to store particles out of boundary and then transfer them to neighbors.
 * This development aims to handle the particle tracking at the continental US scale with long timescale.
 * It can be applied to real cases now.
 Irregular boundaries are supported.
 HDF5 is supported.
-* Optimization continues. **Technical support will be provided in about October 2022 after we release the first steady version.**
+* Optimization continues. **Technical support will be provided in about October 2022 after we release the first stable version.**
 * Users are welcome to download and use per interests at current time.
 Please refer to ***README.md*** in ***src*** folder for details.
 * Enjoy!
 ## Publications